 They may have some specific products or brands in mind.
 Their search terms will be more specific: “sushi roller mat” or “Tetsujin sushi mat.”

-To segment these queries, exclude known generic queries, 1-2 word queries, and product specific queries.
+To segment these search queries, exclude known generic queries, 1-2 word queries, and product specific queries.

 Buyers in the Decision stage are just about ready to pull out their credit cards.
 They have a clear idea of what they want.
 These buyers enter search terms that are highly specific: “Tetsujin bamboo sushi mat.”